Lumba Sumba Pass Trek

 • Agency’s duffel bag (50 liters capacity), and trek poles if Necessary – return after the trek.

 • First aid medical kit including Oximeter to check your Oxygen level, Pulse rate to monitor every day to prepare for altitude mountain risk.
+In a worst case, help with all Helicopter Rescue and evacuation arrangements (but not the rescue bills).

 • Updated Lumba Sumba pass trek map and Agency’s Certificate of successful tent trekking – keep yourself.